renalreg/cache-usage/README.md

 alias cache-usage='LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/hs/bin scl enable python27 -- cache-usage --username YOUR_USERNAME --password YOUR_PASSWORD'
 ```

-RHEL 6 has Python 2.6 installed by default to we use `scl` to run the script with Python 2.7.
+RHEL 6 has Python 2.6 installed by default so we use `scl` to run the script with Python 2.7.
 The `LD_LIBRARY_PATH` is updated so `libcbind.so` is on the path.
 The `--username` and `--password` arguments are provided for convenience.
 The alias assumes the `cache-usage` command is on the PATH (e.g. `/usr/local/bin`).